opengisch/QField-docs/documentation/success-stories/index.en.md

 # Success Stories

-QField is being used around the world in a wide variety of domains.
+QField is used around the world every day, across a wide variety of domains.
-Every day.

-In this section there is a collection of the most inspiring success stories using QField.
+Visit our [success stories page](https://qfield.org/success-stories/) to see some great examples.

 ### Tell us about your project

-Did QField make your life easier too?
-Let [us know](https://opengis.ch/#contact), we will be delighted to publish it.
+Did QField make your work easier too?
+[Let us know](https://opengis.ch/#contact) — we'd be delighted to feature it.